I spend my days helping my clients achieve their health and fitness goals.

 Some see tremendous results; they lose weight, change the shape of their body and increase their vitality.

-There is one thing that sets these two groups apart: consistency.
+There is one key thing that sets these two groups apart: consistency.

 A few tips:

-Hopefully these tips will make it convenient for your to stay on track and allow you to stay consistent.
-Life gets busy, but a few simple steps can make it much easier for your to live well.
+Life gets busy, but a few simple steps can make it much easier for your to live well and reach your goals.